Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased radius by 7% (same radius as the unupgraded version)

 #### Zap Gun
+* Decreased last stand ammo from 2 clips to 1 clip
 * Upgraded: decreased stock ammo from 100 to 96

 #### Wave Gun